 If you’ve never adjusted the brightness of your screen before, it’s likely to seem horribly dim to you at first.
 Don’t worry, you’ll be used to it in no time at all, and you’ll wonder how you ever tolerated it so bright before.

-With your prints still in hand, it’s now time to find the best color setting that your monitor offers.
-All monitors will have at least two or three color presets – they’ll be called “Warm”, “Normal” & “Cool”, or “6500K”, “7500K” & “9300K”, or something like that.
+With your prints still in hand, it’s now time to find the best colour setting that your monitor offers.
+All monitors will have at least two or three colour presets – they’ll be called “Warm”, “Normal” & “Cool”, or “6500K”, “7500K” & “9300K”, or something like that.
 (Most will also have a “Custom” or “User RGB” setting, but we’ll try to avoid that complexity if possible.)

 Pick the setting which matches your prints the best.
 If you’re in the lucky minority, you might find one that gives a really good match.
 But most of us simply have to accept the closest available setting, even if it doesn’t look perfect.
 Don’t worry, the calibration process will do the rest.

 Calibrators no longer ship with disks.
 That’s fine, because the disks always used to be out of date before we got them anyway.